Welding Polarity Explained: DCEP, DCEN, and AC

 DCEN (DC Electrode Negative)

 Also called straight polarity or DC-.
 The electrode is negative and the workpiece is positive.
-About two-thirds of the arc heat concentrates at the workpiece.
+Electrons flow from the electrode to the workpiece, concentrating about two-thirds of the arc heat at the workpiece.

 Used by: E6012, E71T-11 (self-shielded flux-core), E71T-GS, TIG welding (GTAW).
 DCEN is the standard TIG polarity.